kubereboot/kured/CONTRIBUTING.md

 Search the git log for inspiration for your cases.

-In general the following activities have to happen:
+In general, the following activities have to happen:

 - Bump kind and its images (see below)
 - `go get k8s.io/kubectl@v0.{version}`